osaukh/pollenpub/README.md

 We recommend Anaconda or Miniconda, the latter being a minimal (but sufficient) version of the Anaconda distribution.
 The following instructions will be based on Miniconda.
 If you use another Python environment, the installation routine must be adapted.

+Note: The code was only tested on Linux.
+Using Windows might lead to problems during installation of packages.
+If you get it to run on Windows please create a pull request with instructions/required changes.

 ### Quickstart
 After the installation of Anaconda, open a terminal (on Windows Anaconda Prompt) and create a new environment by typing: